Hemakuta Hill, Hampi

 Hemakuta means “Hill of Gold.”
 Legends say the hill once glowed with golden light due to intense penance performed here.

-Temple Clusters & Sacred Atmosphere 🔆
+Ancient Temple Clusters & Sacred Atmosphere 🔆

 Hemakuta Hill is dotted with several small and medium-sized temples, many dedicated to Lord Shiva.
 Some are partially ruined, while others still display beautiful carvings and preserved structures.